carijung/DH110-LowFidelityPrototype/README.md

 #### Usage Scenario

 ## Wireframes
 > For better display, unrelated parts of the wireframe have been cut out.
+Please click this [FIGMA link](https://www.figma.com/file/h1J1kSKaf4u5o7sNmk0vFV/DH-110-Assignment-5%3A-Low-Fidelity-Prototype?node-id=0%3A1) to view the full wireframes.

+## Wireflow
+> For better display, unrelated parts of the wireframe have been cut out.
 Please click this [FIGMA link](https://www.figma.com/file/h1J1kSKaf4u5o7sNmk0vFV/DH-110-Assignment-5%3A-Low-Fidelity-Prototype?node-id=0%3A1) to view the full wireframes and wireflow.

 ### Scenario 1